-All online courses are taught in an eight-week format, with two sessions offered per semester.
+Most online courses are taught in an eight-week format, with two sessions offered per semester.
+The Capstone course is 16 weeks in length.
 Students electing to take all or part of their coursework via online can expect to spend 16-17 hours on average per week on course work.